Veslyquix/Guide/README.md

 ```

 Failing to put these around an `ORG` will brick your resulting rom.

+In EA, we can do simple math and define things for ease.

+`#define Seth 2`

+// Seth is character ID of 2.

+We can also comment out the rest of a line with slashes `//` or comment out multiple lines with `/*    */`.

 What if we want to write stats to a bunch of characters?